madeofpendletonwool/PinePods/README.md

 ## Installing :runner:

-There's potentially a few steps to getting Pinepods fully installed as after you get your server up and running fully.
-You can also install the client editions of your choice.
+There's potentially a few steps to getting Pinepods fully installed.
+After you get your server up and running fully you can also install the client editions of your choice.
 The server install of Pinepods runs a server and a browser client over a port of your choice in order to be accessible on the web.
-With the client installs you simply give your install a specific url to connect to the database and then sign in.
+With the client installs you simply give the client your server url to connect to the database and then sign in.

 ### Server Installation :floppy_disk:

 First, the server.
 It's hightly recommended you run the server using docker compose.
-Here's the docker compose yaml needed.
+Here's a template compose file to start with.

 #### Compose File